axie123/voice-controlled-news-app/README.md

 # Voice-Controlled News Scrubbing Application

-This application can give a
+This application can give you a list of the hottest news of your choosing from a voice-controlled function from Alan AI.

 ## Features

-With this application, you are able to:
+With this application, you are able to get the following with voice command:

--
+- Get the lastest news.
+- Get news based on the news channel (CNN, BBC, CBC, etc).
+- Get news based on categories (Business, technology, etc).
+- Get news based on terms (AI, computing, PS5, Xbox Series X, Syria, etc)

 ## Installation